OpenSayHQ/is-educational-email-domain/README.md

 ###  Why Open Source?

+Why not?

->> We’ve been students and lecturers ourselves and personally felt the
+> We’ve been students and lecturers ourselves and personally felt the
->> communicational hardships affecting both sides (the fear of being ridiculed for
+> communicational hardships affecting both sides (the fear of being ridiculed for
->> asking a question, the moment no one asks questions - not knowing if they got
+> asking a question, the moment no one asks questions - not knowing if they got
->> it, etc.) and therefore think that more software should offer Pro Bono tiers
+> it, etc.) and therefore think that more software should offer Pro Bono tiers
->> for educational purposes.
+> for educational purposes.

->> For this reason, we decided to open source our software that automatically
+> For this reason, we decided to open source our software that automatically
->> detects if an email domain belongs to an educational institution.
+> detects if an email domain belongs to an educational institution.

 You can [read more here](https://anonymitybot.com/blog/automatically-free-for-educational-workspaces/).